Monday, August 30, 2010

 I love Eric's artwork since ten years ago when i've discovered some of his artwork for Walt Disney Imagineering, and you all know it as i am talking about the fantastic Tomorrowland '98 paintings like this one below.

 Now, today i am not going to show you the artwork he did for WDI, but other great artwork he did for Landmark Entertainment.
 And those of you who like to discover concept-arts of never realised projects will be in heaven today as lot of the paintings below are in this case.
-Better than that, i will also let you know at the end of the article how you can own some of them - yes, the "original" painting, not a copy or a print, and for an amazing price.

-Let me tell you more about Eric first.
+Let me tell you more about Eric.
 Eric Heschong learned to paint at the now defunct Hanna-Barbera cartoon studios.
 Later, he worked doing tight architectural illustration.
 And then for Landmark Entertainment, a company specialised in attraction, theme parks and resorts or casinos design. if you don't know Landmark, it's them for instance who designed the Terminator 3D attraction for Universal Studios and the amazing Spiderman ride at Islands of Adventure.
 At Landmark, back at the end of the 1990's Eric worked with Chuck Cancillier who was the designer.
 Chuck would do pencil layouts and then hand them off to Eric for paint.
 Every so often, he'd be asked to do the layouts.

 "Working for Landmark was a fun time for me." says Eric.
 "I enjoyed the work and tried to please.
 I used my portfolio from Landmark to get work at Universal Studios and Walt Disney Imagineering.
 Most of the work I did at Walt Disney Imagineering was for Tony Baxter."

 We will begin by paintings which are part of Eric's portfolio.
 No need to say they are gorgeous.
+Definitely double-click on each picture to see them in larger scale.

 The first one, at the top of this article, is an "Emerald City" painting done for a Wizard of Oz park that was supposed to go in somewhere in Kansas.
 Landmark didn't mind that Eric's Emerald City looked nothing like the one in the movie.
 The header image is also an Eric's painting, for a Warner Bros concept.